sea-of-stuff/castore/README.md

 ## Credits

-This project initially originates from the `asa/filesystem` project developed by *Alan Dearle*, *Graham Kirby*, and *Stuart Norcross* at the University of St Andrews.
+This project originates from the `asa/filesystem` project developed by *Alan Dearle*, *Graham Kirby*, and *Stuart Norcross* at the University of St Andrews.

-This project is currently maintained by *Simone I. Conte* at the University of St Andrews.
+This project is now currently maintained by *Simone I. Conte* at the University of St Andrews.